nhardt/footnote/README.md

 you have manually added.
 A good setup would be if you and friend connect your primary, usually-on devices.

+### Metaphor

+HQ: This is your primary device.
+It's on most often, it will generally be where your data is going to and coming from.

+Outpost: These are all your other devices.
+You take fieldnotes on them but bring them back to HQ.

+Embassy: An embassy is a directory in your fieldnotes that is "owned" by another user.
+Your primary devices will coordinate such that all the files you share with someone will go to your embassy on their device.

 ### Nouns

 #### Notes